Skull Base Tumors Treatment & Management

 A case example is an 80-year-old woman who presented with double vision and a right sixth nerve palsy.
 An MRI one year previously had demonstrated no intracranial lesions.
 MRI on admission (see the image below) demonstrated a clival tumor with growth into the right cavernous sinus.
 This tumor was subtotally resected using a sublabial approach, above the palate.
 The patient had no new postoperative deficits.
 She was further treated with GKRS.

 Lateral approaches to the middle cranial fossa go through the temporal bone to access tumors in the temporal bone, middle ear, pterygoid fossa, gasserian ganglion, cavernous sinus, and middle third of the clivus.
-The petrosal or presigmoid approach is one example in which portions of the petrous portion of the temporal bone are drilled away, allowing access to the middle fossa.
+The petrosal or presigmoid approach is one example in which areas of the petrous portion of the temporal bone are drilled away, allowing access to the middle fossa.
 These approaches require navigation through a very small corridor adjacent to structures such as the inner ear and the facial nerve.
 Make all attempts to avoid damaging these structures if they are still functional.

 A case example is a 68-year-old man who presented with a seizure after developing slowly progressive double vision and left-sided hearing loss.
 An MRI (see the image below) demonstrated a large meningioma that involved the petrous apex and clivus.
 The lesion caused considerable mass effect on the brain stem.
 Angiography did not demonstrate vascular supply that was appropriate for embolization.
 A presigmoid approach was used to achieve a near-total resection.
 A small amount of residual tumor in the Meckel cave was treated with GKRS.